First eggs from pullets: what to expect

 The pullet phase is mostly forgiving.
 The exceptions:

 Layer feed has 3.5–4.5% calcium.
 That's the right level for active layers but wrong for non-laying birds — sustained high-calcium intake without the calcium-sink of egg production damages kidney function in young birds.
-The published Cooperative Extension guidance: stay on grower or starter-grower until close to first egg, then switch.
+Stay on grower or starter-grower until close to first egg, then switch.

 The right trigger to switch: